 WHERE DO WE START?

 There is a lot to learn, but you have come to the right place to get more information on climbing basics!
 Climbing is an incredibly varied activity.
 Quite a few different and often overlapping specialties fit under the broad umbrella of “climbing.”
 Climbing can take place on big mountains, small cliffs, or even indoors.
 It can involve ascending natural or man-made rocks, frozen streams of ice, snow, glaciers, or a combination of these surfaces.
 It can be as short and accessible as climbing a ten-foot-tall boulder in your backyard or as big and inaccessible as summiting an 8,000-meter high peak half way around the world.
-It can involve literally tons of specialized gear or no gear at all.
+Climbing can involve literally tons of specialized gear or no gear at all.
 All of this begs the question: where do we start?

 Let’s begin with a very quick summary of some of the key disciplines of climbing and then go into a bit more depth about the terminology and equipment that you might use at an indoor climbing gym like N3C.
 There is no way that this page could possibly tell you everything there is to know about climbing, but hopefully, we can at least provide an introduction to the rock climbing basics.

 DISCIPLINES OF CLIMBING